rootVIII/proxy_requests/README.md

 <br><br>
 Pass it a fully qualified URL when inializing an instance
 <br><br>
-The ProxyRequestBasicAuth subclass has a GET and POST that will override the P$
+The ProxyRequestBasicAuth subclass has a GET and POST that will override the Parent methods
 <br><br>
 <b>example GET:</b><br>
 &emsp;&nbsp;r = ProxyRequests("https://postman-echo.com/get?foo1=bar1&foo2=bar2")<br>